mitmedialab/sar_robot_command_msgs/README.md

 One use of these flags would be to indicate that specific robot animations or actions, such as a "smile" or a "happy bounce", should be blocking or non-blocking.
 For example, given the `DO` command `"Hi <happy bounce> I am a robot!"`, if you tagged the action command as blocking, e.g.,

 `"Hi <happy bounce,b> I am a robot!"`

 then the robot would say "Hi", do a happy bounce, then say "I am a robot!".

 If you tagged the action as non-blocking, e.g.,

 `"Hi [child-name] <happy bounce, nb> I am a robot!"`

-then the robot would say "Hi", then do its happy bounce while saying "I am a robot!"
+then the robot would say "Hi (name of child)", then do its happy bounce while saying "I am a robot!"

 For clarification, these flags would only change the attributes of a particular action within the `DO` string.
 So flagging an action as "blocking" and